 Johnson added: “The contract was a three-year commitment – we talked to the College of Law, we talked to BPP and we talked to other providers and in the round we decided to go with BPP.”

-Sarah Hutchinson, business development director at the UoL, said: “We’ve been assured by Osborne Clarke that they have the utmost confidence in our GDL and LPC.
+Sarah Hutchinson, business development director at ULaw, said: “We’ve been assured by Osborne Clarke that they have the utmost confidence in our GDL and LPC.
 It’s no reflection on the quality of our courses or our relationship with the firm.”

 Osborne Clarke and BPP’s LPC and GDL training agreement will run for three years.